 6. Does Your Machine Smell Bad?

 When you wash under low temperature with liquid detergent without running a hot wash, it can cause bacteria to build up inside the machine.
 This can make the washing machine produce a bad smell which can transfer to your laundry.
-You can clean the machine by running a cycle while it is empty.
+You can clean the washing machine by running a cycle while it is empty.
 This will allow water and cleaning solution to clean the crannies and nooks.

 7. Does Your Machine Jump Around?

 If your washing machine is off-balance you could find that it has jumped to a different position.
 When the machine is spinning, there is a high centrifugal force which is working to remove water from your laundry.
-Also, if one leg of your machine is shorter than the other, it can move about.
+Also, if one leg of your machine is shorter than the other, it can move around.
 This problem can be solved by making sure the feet of the machine is positioned on a level surface.